16th President of the United States (1861-1865)

 Abraham Lincoln stood here when he raised the flag on Independence Hall February 22nd 1861

-Independence Hall, Chestnut Street, Philadelphia, PA, United States where he stood (1861)
+Independence Hall, Chestnut Street, Philadelphia, PA, United States where they stood (1861)

 Black Education in Seguin.
 Sponsored by the Second Baptist Church, the first public school for blacks in Seguin opened in 1871.
 Through the efforts of the Rev. Leonard Ilsley (1818-1903), and the Rev. William Baton Ball (1840-1923), a frame school was built on this site, and named Abraham Lincoln School.
 Ball was the first principal.
 In 1892, the Lincoln School became a part of the Seguin Public School System.
 The name was changed to Ball High School in 1925, and ceased to be separate facility for blacks in 1966 when the Seguin Public School System was integrated.
 Texas Sesquicentennial 1836-1986. #421

-225 North Saunders, Seguin, TX, United States where he is commemorated
+225 North Saunders, Seguin, TX, United States where they is commemorated

 Adams County.
 Formed January 22, 1800 out of York County.
 The name honors President John Adams.
 Important center of fruit growing industry.
 County seat of Gettysburg, incorporated 1806, was site in 1863 of key Civil War battle and President Lincoln's great address.

 Old Courthouse, Baltimore & W. Middle Sts.
 (Bus.
-15 & PA 116), Gettysburg, PA, United States where he spoke
+15 & PA 116), Gettysburg, PA, United States where they spoke

 Wills House.
 Abraham Lincoln was a guest of David Wills in this house, Nov.
 18 and 19, 1863.
 Here he met Governor Curtin and others, greeted the public, and completed his Gettysburg Address.